Ioannesi/PERN-API-PEOPLE/README.md

 # POSTGRES DATABASE AND RUN THE SERVER
 # Step 1: Install PostgreSQL
-If you haven't already installed PostgreSQL, you can do so from the official PostgreSQL website: https://www.postgresql.org/download/.
+If you haven't already install PostgreSQL, you can do so from the official PostgreSQL website: https://www.postgresql.org/download/.

 # Step 2:Create a Database and Connect to PostgreSQL